microsoft/molucn/README.md

 An explanation of each file is provided below:

-- `1D3G-BRE_heterodata_list.pt`: dataset with all pairs of ligands saved as `torch_geometric.data.HeteroData` object with information containing the smiles, the true colorings, the ligands activities, and the molecule structure in a `torch_geometric.data.Data` object.
+- `1D3G-BRE_heterodata_list.pt`: dataset with all pairs of ligands saved as `torch_geometric.data.HeteroData` objects with information containing the smiles, the true colorings, the ligands activities, the molecule structures in a `torch_geometric.data.Data` objects and the mcs boolean list indicating if the pair common substructure represents at least 50, 55, 60, 65, 70, 75, 80, 85, 90, 95% of the atoms.
 - `1D3G-BRE_seed_1337_info.txt`: text file containing information on the congeneric series: number of different ligands/compounds, number of pairs, number of training and testing pairs after 1. splitting the compounds in training and testing sets, 2. keeping pairs with no overlap, 3. rebalancing the training and testing pairs to have a 80/20 ratio.
-- `1D3G-BRE_seed_1337_stats.csv`
+- `1D3G-BRE_seed_1337_stats.csv`: summarizes the previous .txt file into a .csv file to facilitate information extraction.
+- `1D3G-BRE_seed_1337_test.pt`: contains the testing pairs saved as `torch_geometric.data.HeteroData` objects obtained after 1. test/train compounds split, 2. pairs that conatin only testing compounds, 3. rebalancing to get a 80/20 ratio training/testing pairs.
+- `1D3G-BRE_seed_1337_train.pt`: contains the training pairs saved as `torch_geometric.data.HeteroData` objects obtained after 1. test/train compounds split, 2. pairs that conatin only training compounds, 3. rebalancing to get a 80/20 ratio training/testing pairs.

+All the .pt files can be read with the Python [pickle](https://docs.python.org/3/library/pickle.html) module or its extension the Python [dill](https://pypi.org/project/dill/) module.

 # Code architecture

+All results reported in the manuscript can be reproduced with the accompanying code:

 ```